Maurice Suckling: Early career

 In Newcastle Suckling saw service in the Western Approaches, the English Channel, and off Gibraltar and Lisbon.
 He was advanced to able seaman on 7 April 1741 before being promoted to midshipman on 7 September.
 In 1742 Newcastle was sent to serve in the Mediterranean Sea; while at Port Mahon in March the following year Fox was given command of the 80-gun ship of the line HMS Chichester and, continuing to support Suckling's career, he took the midshipman with him on 16 June.
-While in the Mediterranean Suckling met the future Admiral of the Fleet Sir Peter Parker, at the time another junior officer, and formed a friendship that would endure throughout their respective careers.
+While in the Mediterranean, Suckling met the future Admiral of the Fleet Peter Parker, at the time another junior officer, and formed a friendship that would endure throughout their respective careers.

 Having continued with Fox in Chichester, on 8 March 1745 Suckling took his examination for promotion to the rank of lieutenant at Port Mahon.
 He was at this stage not actually eligible to take the examination, by the rules needing to be a year older and to have another seven months of sea service.
 Fox was one of the four captains sitting to examine Suckling, and likely because of this the deficiencies in Suckling's report were ignored and he passed.
 Suckling was immediately promoted and appointed to serve as fourth lieutenant of the 70-gun ship of the line HMS Burford.
-While sailing off Villefranche on 7 February 1746, he was transferred to the 80-gun ship of the line HMS Russell also as fourth lieutenant.
+While sailing off Villefranche on 7 February 1746, he was transferred to the 80-gun ship of the line HMS Russell, also as fourth lieutenant.
 On 9 June the following year he moved again, joining the 80-gun ship of the line HMS Boyne at the order of her flag officer, Rear-Admiral John Byng.
 Having initially served again as fourth lieutenant, Suckling was promoted to become Boynes third on 9 January 1748 and her second on 16 August.

 With the War of the Austrian Succession ending, Suckling returned home in Boyne, arriving at Spithead on 14 October.
 He was then, on 1 November, transferred from Boyne into the 50-gun fourth-rate HMS Gloucester as the ship's first lieutenant, which the naval historian David Syrett suggests was another appointment brought about by Suckling's patrons.
 The captain of Gloucester was his relative Townshend.
 Suckling's position in Gloucester meant that he avoided the unemployment that came to many naval officers when the Royal Navy began to decommission warships in response to the end of the war.

 Gloucester sailed to join the West Indies Station on 15 May 1749, and Suckling spent the next three years of his career based in the ship at Jamaica.
 Gloucester finally returned to England on 16 January 1753, at which time Suckling was appointed second lieutenant of the 70-gun ship of the line HMS Somerset, which was the guard ship at Chatham Dockyard.
 He was promoted to become Somersets first lieutenant on 19 April before, on 2 January 1754, being discharged from the ship.
 One day later he was promoted to commander.